Manta-Network/docs/docs/calamari/DevelopOnDolphin.md

 ### Download Manta Executable

-To download an official release of Calamari, visit our [release page](https://github.com/Manta-Network/Manta/releases).
+To download an official release of Dolphin, visit our [release page](https://github.com/Manta-Network/Manta/releases).

 ### Alternative: Compile Manta Executable

 Building your own binary is especially useful if you're not working on a Linux as we don't distribute binaries for Mac/Windows.
 Furthermore should you need to customize something in your testing environment related to the node, you can rebuild it locally:

-1. Clone the specific tag of the Calamari repository from this URL: `https://github.com/Manta-Network/Manta/`
+1. Clone the specific tag of the Dolphin repository from this URL: `https://github.com/Manta-Network/Manta/`

 ```sh
 git clone https://github.com/Manta-Network/Manta